axchristie/toolkit/README.md

 Learn more about mardown at https://help.github.com/articles/github-flavored-markdown/ and http://daringfireball.net/projects/markdown/ .

-#Step Four: Sorting posts by category
+#Step 4: Sorting posts by category

 Open index.html and view at the following code: